AbdulMuqtadeerBaag/SQL-Server-Data-Ingestion-Pipeline/README.md

 ## 🚀 Project Requirements

 #### Objective:

 Develop a clean, scalable SQL Server–based data warehouse that consolidates raw source data into a structured analytical model.
-The goal is to support insights such as customer behaviour, sales performance, and business KPIs through optimized SQL reporting.
+The goal is to support insights such as customer behavior, sales performance, and business KPIs through optimized SQL reporting.

 #### Specifications:

 - **Data Sources:** Import data from two source systems (ERP and CRM) provided as CSV files.
 - **Data Quality:** Cleanse and resolve data quality issues prior to analysis.
 - **Integration:** Combine both sources into a single, user-friendly data model designed for analytical queries.